whereiskurt/tiogo/README.md

 ## List your scanners, scan definitions and previous scan run details:

+A folder called `log/` is created in your working directory and `log/client.YYYYMMDD.log` will have the details of your executions.
+Add the parameter `--trace` to see echo'd out to STDOUT

 ```
   ## Showing `vm` command, it's default and optional.
   $ ./tio vm scanners                  ## Output scanner detail with IP addresses
+  $ ./tio vm scanners --trace          ## Output scanner detail with IP addresses, and lots of debugging.

   $ ./tio vm scans                     ## Output all scans defined
+  $ ./tio vm scans --trace             ## Output all scans defined
   $ ./tio vm scans detail --id=1234    ## Output scan run details for Scan ID '1234'

   ## `vm` command not needed, and ommitted